opensearch-project/documentation-website/_observing-your-data/trace/distributed-tracing.md

 ### Sampling

 Distributed tracing can generate numerous spans, consuming system resources unnecessarily.
-To reduce the number of traces, also called samples, you can enable sampling.
+To reduce the number of traces, also called samples, you can configure different sampling thresholds.
 Sampling is configured by default for only 1% of all HTTP requests.
 Sampling has the following types:

 1. **Head sampling:** Sampling decisions are made before initiating the root span of a request.
 OpenSearch supports two head sampling methods:
     - **Probabilistic:** A blanket limit on incoming requests, dynamically adjustable with the `telemetry.tracer.sampler.probability` setting.
 This setting ranges between 0 and 1.
 Default is 0.01, which indicates that 1% of incoming requests are sampled.